sombreroEnPuntas/currency-exchange/README.md

 - `codeclimate` static analysis prevents accumulating technical debt
 - pushing a commit triggers tests on github workflows
 - PRs get automated reviews: comments and checks from codeclimate 🤖
+- a changelog is auto-generated after pushing to master